anan44/it-starts-with-clojure/materials/1-first-things-first/README.md

 In previous section we went through necessary Clojure installations.
 In this one we install proper Intelligent Development Enviornment (IDE) for you, so your development experience will be enjoyable and productive.

+## Recap

+After this chapter you should have:

+- Understanding what this course is and how to read it

+- Installed Clojure, Java and Leiningen

+- Installed a suitable IDE for writing Clojure